Harriet Hosmer

-Harriet Goodhue Hosmer (October 9, 1830 – February 21, 1908) was a neoclassical sculptor, considered the most distinguished female sculptor in America during the 19th century.
+Harriet Goodhue Hosmer (October 9, 1830 – February 21, 1908) was an American neoclassical sculptor, considered the most distinguished female sculptor in America during the 19th century.
 She is known as the first female professional sculptor.
 Among other technical innovations, she pioneered a process for turning limestone into marble.
 Hosmer once lived in an expatriate colony in Rome, befriending many prominent writers and artists.

 She was a cousin of poet William H. C. Hosmer and tragic actress Jean Hosmer.